-10 Best Vacuum Cleaners for Hardwood Floors in 2020
+10 Best Vacuum Cleaners for Hardwood Floors in 2021

 The beater bars that have been around since carpet went mainstream can even be downright destructive on your hardwood floors.
-As far as broom and a dustpan go, who needs the backache of chasing the dust that is inevitably stirred up?
+As far as broom and a dustpan go, who needs the backache of chasing the dust?

-Like all things in life, no two hardwood floors or homes are the same but the features that work on my hardwood floors should also work on yours.
+Like all things in life, no two hardwood floors or homes are the same, but the features that work on my hardwood floors should also work on yours.

-Hopefully this review of these top hardwood floor vacuum cleaners will help you avoid throwing away money on those that fail to do what you need it to.
+Hopefully, this review of these top hardwood floor vacuum cleaners will help you avoid throwing away money on those that fail to do what you need it to.

 Hardwood Vacuum Buying Guidelines

 There is no perfect vacuum that will satisfy everyone’s needs.
 Some people have dogs or cats and must deal with the associated hair that goes with having them.
-Other people have disabilities like arthritis, a bad back, inability to bend and the weight and ease of use must take center point in their selection.
+Other people have disabilities like arthritis, a bad back, inability to bend, and the weight and ease of use must take center point in their selection.

 I urge you to get a pen and paper and answer these questions before you begin your search in earnest.
 Then make notes including model numbers of the vacuums so you can narrow the search based on the criteria most important to you.